OpenMPT/openmpt/libopenmpt/dox/gettingstarted.md

         building with Visual Studio.

-     -  In order to build libopenmpt for Windows XP, the Visual Studio 2017 XP targetting toolset as well as the Windows 8.1 SDK need to be installed.
+     -  In order to build libopenmpt for Windows XP, the Visual Studio 2017 XP targeting toolset as well as the Windows 8.1 SDK need to be installed.
         The SDK is optionally included with Visual Studio 2017, but must be separately installed with later Visual Studio versions.